 Like most outdoor activities, a lot of what you wear and pack depends on where you’re going and the time of year.
 So here I am sharing some of the gear that I wear and use regularly, tips on what to pack, and suggestions on buying a mountain bike when you’re ready!

 This is super important!
 You definitely don’t want to skimp on your safety gear.
 First and foremost you’ll want to wear a helmet.
 I wear the Smith Engage MIPS Helmet and my husband Matt wears the Fox Speedframe MIPS Helmet.
 If you want even more protection, or maybe you’re thinking of riding steeper terrain or hitting features like jumps, I’d recommend a full face helmet like the Smith Mainline which can keep more of your head and jaw protected.
 Elbow pads and knee pads are “optional” but certainly make learning a lot more fun when you can prevent some bruises.
+It’s also helpful to wear a pair of sunglasses for eye protection.
+Your everyday sunglasses can work in a pinch, but bike glasses are often more comfortable with a helmet, and typically come with multiple lenses.
+Clear lenses are great for cloudy PNW days!
 I feel more confident when I have all my protective gear on and am definitely more inclined to try things outside my comfort zone when I have all my safety gear on!

 First and foremost, you’ll want to invest in a chamois (padded shorts.)
 These will literally save your behind on longer rides.
 I prefer to wear my chamois under a pair of durable shorts like the Backcountry Slickrock Short which come in a lot of fun colors.
 Matt even wears the men’s version of the same shorts.